helenclx/leilukin-site/src/shrines/cassettebeasts/facts.md

 [Here is a list of interviews](https://wiki.cassettebeasts.com/wiki/List_of_Interviews) that staff who worked on Cassette Beasts participated in and discussed {% cite "Cassette Beasts" %}.

-Bytten Studio has written a blog post on [their design philosophy of {% cite "Cassette Beasts" %}](https://store.steampowered.com/news/app/1321440/view/6349565145235433772).

 ## Development History

 Late 2019